Lewin’s Change Model Real-Life Example is Netflix. The Example of Three Stages of Kurt Lewin’s Change Management.

 Kurt Lewin established the three stages of the organizational change model in 1947.

-In 1947, Kurt Lewin introduced the 3 stages of the change management model known as Kurt Lewin’s change model.
-After that, researchers and scientists established many models to describe organizational changes, such as Kotter’s Change Management Model, Kübler-Ross Five Stage Change Management, ADKAR Change Management Model, McKinsey 7-S Change, Management Model, also Lewin’s Change Model or Theory.
+In 1947, Kurt Lewin introduced the three stages of the change management model known as Kurt Lewin’s change model.
+After that, researchers and scientists established many models to describe organizational changes, such as Kotter’s Change Management Model, Kübler-Ross Five Stage Change Management, ADKAR Change Management Model, McKinsey 7-S Change Management Model, and also Lewin’s Change Model or Theory.
 However, Lewin’s change management model has become the most popular for its simplicity and fewer phases, for example, unfreeze, change, and refreeze.

-Nowadays, researchers have developed multiple theories based on Lewin’s change management model.
+Researchers have developed multiple theories based on Lewin’s change management model.
 So, it is the foundation of all modern change management theories.
 For example, John Kotter’s 8-stage management change model was developed based on Lewin’s change management model.
-Now, the management system is complex compared to before when the model was introduced.
-Therefore, the practice of Lewin’s change management model is controversial in modern organizations.
+The management system is complex compared to before when the model was introduced.
+Therefore, Lewin’s change management model is controversial in modern organizations.
 It has excellent theoretical significance in the research arena rather than practical importance.

 Lewin’s Change Model Real-Life Example

 Many reputed companies apply Lewin’s change management model to survive in the current situation.
 For example, Netflix has used a change model to adjust to the digital era.
-The Netflix organizational change process handled the force of organizational change to achieve a competitive advantage.
+Netflix’s organizational change process handled the force of organizational change to achieve a competitive advantage.
+Netflix transformed its business strategy in 1998, 1998, and 2007.
+The management encountered multiple barriers to getting outcomes.
 Now, they are one of the most successful companies globally.
 Netflix is a real-life example of Lewin’s change management model.
 It is known as Lewin’s Change Model Business Example.